apauley/HollingBerries/README.md

 All other types of fruit has to be sold 1 week after the date of delivery.

+One the suppliers, Susan Windler (Supplier ID 32), has been known to deliver fruit that is not quite as fresh as that of the other suppliers.
+Mr. Hollingberry has decided to handle this quietly, by ensuring that the sell-by date for anything delivered by Susan is always 3 days earlier than normal.

 Fruit has product codes ranging from 1000 to 1999.
 Apples specifically have product codes ranging from 1100 to 1199.
 Bananas have product codes ranging from 1200 to 1299.